Susan Chapman

 Jette Clover was originally a journalist, loves being a city dweller and is drawn to walls with collages of torn posters, faded signs and scrawled graffiti.
 She looks for subtle traces of human presence, the marks left behind, from signs and symbols of ancient peoples to the rude and cryptic graffiti covering our cities today.
 The desire to let the world know ‘I Was Here’ She works with textile as a medium because of its tactile quality and also because it identifies so much with women’s history.

-She says “Layers of cloth is related to layers of time, and the stitching signifies the marking of the passing of time, in and
+She says “Layers of cloth is related to layers of time, and the stitching signifies the marking of the passing of time, in and out in a similar rhythm as a pen across paper”

 This comment brings me full circle to thoughts of the loss of personal communication over time, the rhythm and repetition of stitching and handwriting, expressed through the repetition of cloths, and concerns for the future of our sense of community, the potential isolation of individuals linked to each other through the sole use of technology.